FoghornTherapeutics/FHT-ATACseq-pipeline/README.md

    C) FRiP scores: about 30% of the total peaks are found within the peaks

    D) nIDR: Replicates of the same group show consistency.

    E) PCA (Principal Component Analysis) plot: clear separation between cell lines with the Principal Component 1 and 2.
 PC2 clusters HCT116 by treatment.
+   *   WT HCT116 cells and ARID1B KD HCT116 cells cluster together.
+It could be an indication that ARID1B KD does not have a strong effect in chromatin accessibility in WT HCT116 cells.
+   *   We predict similar results between ARID1A-mutant TOV21G cells and ARID1B KD TOV21G cells that cluster all together.

-   F) Sample to sample correlation: HCT116 shows more overlap between samples than TOV21G.
+   F) Sample to sample correlation:
+   * HCT116 shows more overlap between samples than TOV21G.
+   * Again, WT HCT116 cells and ARID1B KD HCT116 cells cluster together and ARID1A-mutant TOV21G cells and ARID1B KD TOV21G cluster together which predicts that these two contrasts will present weak results.

 2) Peak distribution: